Let's Adore Jesus-Eucharist! | Home >> Varia >> Software Engineering

 How should conference interpreters coordinate their "turns" (or "shifts" or "handoffs") when using the currently buggy Zoom videoconference software?
 This article is my current best guess; feel free to send me improvements.

-Two warnings: This article will become totally obsolete as soon as Zoom fixes its bug (i.e. when the interpretation feature actually allows interpreters to coordinate their turns using Zoom, not despite Zoom; as I'm writing, Zoom is at Version 5.6.5).
-Also, none of this is of any interest if you're not a conference interpreter.
+Two warnings: First, this article will become totally obsolete as soon as Zoom fixes its bug (i.e. when the interpretation feature actually allows interpreters to coordinate their turns using Zoom, not despite Zoom).
+As I'm writing, Zoom is at Version 5.6.6.
+They have started to fix the bug: you can now listen to another interpreter, but it is so clumsy that you cannot use that to coordinate a handoff.
+Second, none of this is of any interest if you're not a conference interpreter.

 Interpreters on the verge of changing turns.

 None of this is complicated, since all we're doing is standardizing the communications between the "Interpreter-Working" and the "Interpreter-Watching", so they can switch roles without crashing.

 In the screen shot of an actual Zoom meeting here above, you can see the "Interpreter-Watching" as (1) and the "Interpreter-Working" as (2).
 (You are seeing things from the point of view of the "Interpreter-Watching".)
 If we had the full transcript of the messages they exchanged in the Zoom chat (4), we would see something like: